CARE ACT 2014

 The local authority should ensure that active engagement and consultation with local people is built into the development and review of their strategies for market shaping and commissioning, and is demonstrated to support local accountability (for example, via the Local Account).

-The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints).
+The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints chapter).
 Local authorities should consider the adequacy and effectiveness of these routes and processes as part of their engagement and trust building activities.

 4. Undertaking Market Shaping and Commissioning